MSCI (MSCI)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Financial Exchanges & Data companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Over the last four years, MSCI’s pre-tax profit margin has fallen by 6.4 percentage points, going from 41.7% to 48.1%.
-However, fixed cost leverage was muted more recently as the company’s pre-tax profit margin was flat on a two-year basis.
+Over the last five years, MSCI’s pre-tax profit margin has fallen by 7.2 percentage points, going from 42% to 47.7%.
+However, the company gave back some of its expense savings as its pre-tax profit margin declined by 6.5 percentage points on a two-year basis.

-MSCI’s pre-tax profit margin came in at 50% this quarter.
-This result was in line with the same quarter last year.
+MSCI’s pre-tax profit margin came in at 47.3% this quarter.
+This result was 1.6 percentage points worse than the same quarter last year.

 7. Earnings Per Share